layline-io/layline-doc/docs/02-concept/06-advanced/02-secret-management.md

 * **`Key store password`** (1): Password of the Keystore file
 * **`Key password`** (2): Password of the key

-:::caution Attention: Reactive Cluster --> Identity Certificates need to be transferred manually If you have imported an Identity Certificate onto the Configuration Server like explained above, it does not automatically transfer to a Reactive Cluster.
+:::warning Attention: Reactive Cluster --> Identity Certificates need to be transferred manually If you have imported an Identity Certificate onto the Configuration Server like explained above, it does not automatically transfer to a Reactive Cluster.
 If necessary for your setup, you will have to manually import the Identity Certificate to the respective Reactive Cluster also.
 :::